Les Ailes de la Mode: Warehouses

 In addition to the aforementioned department stores, Les Ailes de la Mode had warehouses located at Le Faubourg de l'Île in Pincourt, Les Galeries de la Canardière in Quebec City, Place Fleurs de Lys in Quebec City, Centre Les Rivières in Trois-Rivières and Place du Royaume in Chicoutimi.

-Les Ailes de La Mode Xpress
+Les Ailes de la Mode Xpress

-The Les Ailes de La Mode Xpress chain was a smaller version of Les Ailes de la Mode.
-It consisted of 8 boutiques.
+The Les Ailes de la Mode Xpress chain was a smaller version of Les Ailes de la Mode.
+It consisted of 9 boutiques, 2 of which are still open.